sveinbjornt/STPrivilegedTask/README.md

 ###  AuthorizationExecuteWithPrivileges() is deprecated

 [AuthorizationExecuteWithPrivileges()](https://developer.apple.com/library/mac/documentation/Security/Reference/authorization_ref/#//apple_ref/c/func/AuthorizationExecuteWithPrivileges)
-is deprecated as of macOS 10.7 but still remains available in macOS 13 "Ventura".
-If you want to be future-proof, here's how you check if STPrivilegedTask works in the running version of macOS:
+is deprecated as of macOS 10.7 but still remains available in macOS 15 "Sequoia".
+If you want to be future-proof, here's how to check if STPrivilegedTask works in the running version of macOS:

 ```objective-c
 // ...create privilegedTask object